Markets.com vs HFM Comparison

 What tier-2 jurisdictions is each broker regulated in?
 What about tier-3?

 Tier-2 and tier-3 licenses are still important in evaluating the overall trustworthiness of forex brokers.
 As far as tier-2 licenses go, Markets.com is Cyprus (CySEC Authorised) and South Africa (FSCA Authorised), while HFM is Cyprus (CySEC Authorised), South Africa (FSCA Authorised) and UAE (DFSA/Central Bank Authorised)..
 Neither have China (CBRC Authorised), India (SEBI Authorised), Israel (ISA Authorised), Russia (CBR Authorised) and Thailand (SEC Authorised).
 When comparing tier-3 licenses Markets.com is British Virgin Islands (FSC Authorised), while HFM is Mauritius (FSC Authorised)..
 Neither have Bahamas (SCB Authorised), Belize (FSC Authorised), Bermuda (BMA Authorised), Cayman Islands (CIMA Authorised) and Vanuatu (VFSC Authorised).

 Which broker offers more trading platforms?

-For trading platforms Markets.com supports a Proprietary Platform and Desktop Platform (Windows), whereas HFM supports a Desktop Platform (Windows)., neither have cTrader, DupliTrade and ZuluTrade
+Both Markets.com and HFM offer a Proprietary Platform and Desktop Platform (Windows)..
+Neither have cTrader, DupliTrade and ZuluTrade

 Does Markets.com offer MetaTrader?
 Does HFM offer MetaTrader?